 3 Results

+Figure 1 Open data in statistical inference papers by year

 Statistical inference papers are infrequently accompanied by the datasets or code that generated their findings.
-For the 12 year period under observation, we were able to match 21% of statistical inference articles to data respositories (overwhelmingly the Harvard Dataverse).
-As Figure 1 shows, the proportion of articles from political science journals with open data is higher than those from international relations.
-Encouragingly, the percentage of open data in political science has increased between 2010 and 2021 – rising steadily from about 12% to 34% during this period.
-International relations papers, however, have remained stable and open data percentages have fluctuated between 22 and 29%.
+For the 12 year period under observation, we were able to match 21% of statistical inference articles to data repositories (overwhelmingly the Harvard Dataverse).
+Encouragingly, Figure 1 shows that the percentage of open data has increased between 2010 and 2021 – rising steadily from about 11% to 26% during this period.

+Figure 2 Open data in statistical inference papers by journal (with over 200 papers)

 The total number of statistical inference papers have gradually increased during the 12 year period.
 In 2010, we found 1,329 papers and 2,640 in 2020 – the last year with complete data.
-This supports King’s (1990) observation that political science and international relations have long been disciplines increasingly concerned with quantitative methods.
+This supports King’s (52) observation that political science and international relations have long been disciplines increasingly concerned with quantitative methods.
 While the percentage of papers with open data have increased, so too have the absolute number of statistical papers without it.
 There are simply more published papers making inferences based on hidden data.

+Figure 3 Open data in statistical inference papers by year published in 16 of the 27 journals signatory to the DA-RT statement

 There are significant differences in open data practices between journals.
 Figure 2 displays the percentage of statistical inference papers with open data in the 41 journals with over 200 such papers.
 The number above each journal’s bin represents the number of statistical inference papers detected by the support vector machine classifier.
-Of the 41 journals, 11 have over 50% open data, and 16 have over 20%.
+Of the 41 journals displayed, 11 have over 50% open data, and 16 have over 20%.
+The distribution of open data by journal in Figure 2 shows the stark divide between the quarter of journals that have high open data rates and the three quarters which do not.
+In 2020, however, improvements have been occurred.
+Of the 52 journals with over 20 statistical inferences, 16 had over 50% open data.
+A further 5 had over 20%.

 The effectiveness of the DA-RT statement on journal open data practices is illustrated in Figure 3, which displays the percentage of statistical inference papers with open data by year in each of the 16 DA-RT signatory journals we consider.

-Four journals – , , , and – already made significant progress prior to the release of the initial DA-RT guidelines in 2014.
+Four journals – American Journal of Political Science, International Interactions, Political Analysis, and Political Science Research and Methods – already made significant progress prior to the release of the initial DA-RT guidelines in 2014.
 Many of the remaining journals either made significant progress in 2016 or shortly thereafter.

 One caveat is that is that 2 of the 16 journal signatories have consistently low levels of open data even after DA-RT reforms were agreed to commence on January 15, 2016.
-The extent of transparent practices in three other journals – , , and – was more difficult to determine, given they did not use the Harvard Dataverse.
+The extent of transparent practices in three other journals – Journal of European Public Policy, European Journal for Political Research, and Conflict Management and Peace Science – was more difficult to determine, given they did not use the Harvard Dataverse.
 Our attempt to estimate data and code availability for such journals, noted in point seven of phase two of the methods section, appears to produce unreliable and puzzling results.

+Figure 4 Preregistration in experiments by year

 The preregistration of experiments is rare in political science and international relations journals.
-Figure 4 shows that the first preregistered study in the dataset was in 2013, and that the rate of preregistration only began climbing in 2016.
+Figure 4 shows that the first preregistered study in the dataset that we could identify was in 2013, and that the rate of preregistration only began climbing in 2016.
 The proportion of experiments that were preregistered for the entire period is approximately 5%; the annual rate has slowly risen to 16% in 2021.